 Check the label, product description, or website for information about the brand’s environmental impact and what initiatives they’re involved in.
 A company that’s genuinely working hard to minimize its environmental impact will tell you.
 If there’s no disclosed information or a lack of information, steer clear of that brand.

 You also need to look for proof.
-Certification schemes are there to provide third-party assurance that a company’s green claims are true.
-But beware of false labels.
-There are fake certifications out there designed to mislead consumers.
+Sustainability certification schemes are there to provide third-party assurance that a company’s green claims are true.
+Credible industry-wide certifications include:

 - Green Business Bureau

 - B Corp

 - ISO 14001